Hweihang00/DSA4263-Ecommerce-Fraud-Detection/README.md

 ## Models
-The baseline models we attempted were Logistic Regression, Decision Trees, and Neural Network.
-We implemented challenger models such as Random Forest and XGBoost for comparision.
+The baseline models we attempted were Logistic Regression and Decision Trees.
+We implemented challenger models such as Random Forest, XGBoost, and Neural Network for comparision.

 ## Results
 We will be predominantly focusing on the model's performance in terms of recall as recall captures the model’s ability to correctly identify fraudulent transactions among all actual fraudulent transactions.

 - Baseline Models
-  - Logistic Regression: Accuracy of 90.6%, 0.0% for Precision, Recall, F1 score.
+  - Logistic Regression: Accuracy of 90.6%, 0.0% for Precision, Recall, F1 Score.
   - Decision Trees: Accuracy of 91.9%, Precision of 56.6%, Recall of 58.8%, F1 Score of 57.7%
 - Challenger Models
   - Random Forest: Accuracy of 95%, Precision of 81.7%, Recall of 59.4%, F1 Score of 68.8%
-  - XGBoost: Accuracy of 91.5%, Precision of 53.5%, Recall of 71.6%, F1 score of 61.2%
+  - XGBoost: Accuracy of 91.5%, Precision of 53.5%, Recall of 71.6%, F1 Score of 61.2%
+  - Neural Network: Accuracy of 91%, Precision of 53%, Recall of 71%, F1 Score 61%

 ## Team Members